Winemaking Certificate Program

 - Students will be notified when there is space available in the next offering of the course.
 If you decline that space, you will be contacted once more.
 However, if you choose to decline a second time, you will be dropped from the certificate program.

 Although the courses draw heavily on material from the UC Davis curriculum, with the exception of Introduction to Wine and Winemaking, the courses are not duplicates of courses taught in the degree program at Davis.
 The classes are graded and rigorous, as are the courses within the degree program, but the online classes are somewhat less focused on theory and assume that the student has some practical experience in wine production.
-When successfully completed, these courses lead to a certificate in winemaking and cannot be applied to a degree program at Davis or elsewhere.
+When successfully completed, these courses lead to a certificate in winemaking, but cannot be transferred in place of similar courses taught at UC Davis for the Bachelor of Science in Viticulture and Enology.

 |REQUIRED COURSES||Introduction to Wine and Winemaking||3|